DarklightGames/io_scene_psk_psa/README.md

 # FAQ
 ## Can I use this addon to import PSK and PSA files?
+Currently, no.

+Presumably you are using this in concert with the [UE Viewer](https://www.gildor.org/en/projects/umodel) program to import extracted meshes.
+It is *not recommended* to export PSK/PSA from UE Viewer since it [does not preserve smoothing groups](https://github.com/gildor2/UEViewer/issues/235).
+As a result, the shading of imported models will be incorrect and will need to be manually fixed.
+Instead, it is recommended to export meshes to the glTF format for import into Blender since it preserves the correct mesh shading.

-Currently, no. If you are looking for a PSK/PSA importer, use [this one](https://github.com/Befzz/blender3d_import_psk_psa)!
+Regardless, if you are dead set on using a PSK/PSA importer, use [this one](https://github.com/Befzz/blender3d_import_psk_psa).